coderamen666/srd-v3.5-md/epic/epic-magic-items-1.md

 770,310 gp; *Cost to Create:* 385,310 gp + 17,700 XP.

-**Chaosbringer:** This +*6 greataxe of anarchic power* grants its wielder the ability to fly into a rage (identical to a barbarian's rage) once per day (or one additional time per day if the wielder already has the rage class feature).
+**Chaosbringer:** This +*6 greataxe of anarchic power* grants its wielder the ability to fly into a rage (identical to a barbarian’s rage) once per day (or one additional time per day if the wielder already has the rage class feature).
 If the wielder has the greater rage class feature, the weapon also grants the wielder the Incite Rage epic feat.